-SendGrid doesn't have a pre-defined merge field syntax, so you must tell Anymail how substitution fields are delimited in your templates.
+With legacy transactional templates (only), SendGrid doesn't have a pre-defined merge field syntax, so you must tell Anymail how substitution fields are delimited in your templates.
 There are three ways you can do this:

-- Set 'merge_field_format' in the message's esp_extra to a python str.format() string, as shown in the example above.
+- Set 'merge_field_format' in the message's esp_extra to a python str.format() string, as shown in the example below.
 (This applies only to that particular EmailMessage.) - Or set SENDGRID_MERGE_FIELD_FORMAT in your Anymail settings.
-This is usually the best approach, and will apply to all messages sent through SendGrid.
+This is usually the best approach, and will apply to all legacy template messages sent through SendGrid.
 (You can still use esp_extra to override for individual messages.) - Or include the field delimiters directly in all your merge_data and merge_global_data keys.
 E.g.: {'-name-': "Alice", '-order_no-': "12345"}.
-(This can be error-prone, and difficult to move to other ESPs.)
+(This can be errorprone, and makes it difficult to transition to other ESPs or to SendGrid's dynamic templates.)